pillbug2/Tech-Level-Patches/README.md

 # Tech-Level-Patches
-Patches altering the tech level of modded buildings.
-Use with Better Architech Menu
+Alter the tech level of modded buildings.
+Use with Better Architech Menu.